 - 1 cup all-purpose flour

 - 1/2 teaspoon salt

-- 1 cup dried shredded coconut
+- 1/2 cup dried shredded coconut

-- 1-1/2 cup chocolate chunks or chips
+- 1 cup chocolate chunks or chips

-- 3/4 cup whole almonds, toasted and chopped
+- 1/2 cup almonds toasted and chopped

 - Add flour, baking soda, and salt; continue to mix until combined.
-Stir in the oats, coconut, chocolate, and almonds.
+Stir in the oats, coconut, chocolate, and toasted almonds.

-Using a cookie scoop, portion scoops of dough onto the prepared baking sheet.
-Bake for 10-13 minutes, depending on the size of the cookie.
-Cool cookies on the baking sheet for 1 minute before transferring to a cooling rack.
+- Bake for 9-12 minutes, depending on the size of the cookie.
+Cool on the baking sheet for 1 minute before transferring to a cooling rack.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 Make sure you don’t lose track of this recipe by pinning it for later!
 If you are not already, you can follow me on Pinterest, as well as keep up with me on Facebook, Instagram, and YouTube.
 If you make this recipe, I would also love it if you’d tag me in your photos and leave a star rating below!